ganeshkharad2/Real-time-face-recognition/README.md

 # Real-time-face-recognition

-for methodology & understanding "Haar-cascade Detection in OpenCV" do refer below link itcontains steps you need to follow to build this model-
+------for methodology & understanding "Haar-cascade Detection in OpenCV" do refer below link itcontains steps you need to follow to build this model-

 https://docs.opencv.org/3.3.0/d7/d8b/tutorial_py_face_detection.html

-here are steps you need to follow to build this model

 install opencv look this link for any help -- https://www.youtube.com/watch?v=QuxwAPuQDNo

-This video shows Demo
+------This video shows Demo of the model how to train & Test results

 https://www.youtube.com/watch?v=9uxh_z6QnA4&feature=youtu.be

-Step by step guide to reproduce the results as below.
+------Step by step guide to reproduce the results as below.

 Requirements :-
 1- install python